To use a document from Bhutan in the Netherlands, you must first have it legalised by the Bhutanese Ministry of Foreign Affairs.

 If your document is in Dzongkha, you must have it translated into Dutch, English, French or German by a sworn translator.

-- Your document must be translated by a sworn translator.
+- Have the document translated by a sworn translator.

-You can get a certificate of unmarried status (single status certificate) from the court in your district.
+You can get a certificate of unmarried status from the court in your district.

 You can get an official copy of a marriage certificate from the court in the district where you got married.

-You can get an official copy of a divorce certificate from the court where the divorce was granted.
-If the divorce was not granted through the courts, ask the Bhutanese authorities where you can get this document.
+You can get an official copy of a divorce certificate from the court where the marriage was dissolved.
+If the divorce was not granted through the courts, find out from the Bhutanese authorities where you can get this document.